Perceptual Abundance

 Today, more than 200 satellites photograph Earth’s land surface every day at 3–5 metre resolution[8].
 The Landsat program has been doing this continuously since 1972[9].
 Over fifty years of observation.
 Every forest cleared.
 Every glacier retreated.
 Every coastline changed.

-Specialised instruments track carbon dioxide and methane in the atmosphere, mapping greenhouse gas concentrations source by source[10][11][12].
+Specialised instruments track carbon dioxide and methane in Earth’s atmosphere, mapping greenhouse gas concentrations source by source[10][11][12].

 The Gaia spacecraft has measured nearly two billion stars—their positions, distances, and velocities.
-The Dark Energy Spectroscopic Instrument has mapped thirty million galaxies in three dimensions[13].
-The Vera C. Rubin Observatory will record seventeen billion stars and twenty billion galaxies over ten years[14].
+The Dark Energy Spectroscopic Instrument has observed more than 47 million galaxies and quasars in three dimensions[13].
+The Vera C. Rubin Observatory will record about twenty billion galaxies and a similar number of stars over ten years[14].

 Abundance did not arrive.